IRS Section 179

 Check with your accountant on what options are available to you to take advantage of this program.
 You can reach out to RxSafe directly at 877-469-2095 or fill out the form to the right above.

-Kevin Reddish of Reddish Pharmacy in Nampa, Idaho explains how Section 179 helped his pharmacy save money after investing in an RxSafe system.
+Pharmacists Bruce and Lisa Kocian, owners of Gibson Pharmacy in Athens, Texas, explain how Section 179 helped their pharmacies save money after investing in an RxSafe system.

 Section 179: Tax Deduction Calculator